coppersoft-dev/amqp-tools/README.md

 # AMQP Tools

 This repository hosts some tools we use for debugging, testing and playing with AMQP brokers.
-Currently these are mainly used for interacting with [https://www.entsoe.eu/ecco-sp/](ECCo SP) brokers.
+Currently these are mainly used for interacting with [ECCo SP](https://www.entsoe.eu/ecco-sp/) brokers.

 ## List of Tools